Vision Therapy for the Eyes and Brain

 Under the supervision of Dr. Pinkerton and a specially trained vision therapist, patients use optical devices (prisms, lenses, filters, occluders) and other equipment to retrain the muscles that control their eyes in order to make eye movements easier and more efficient.
 In addition, Vision Therapy can redirect visual pathways between the eyes and brain as the patient learns how to correctly process the visual information the brain receives from the eyes.

 Vision Therapy is not the same as self-help programs that claim to reduce refractive errors (the cause of nearsightedness and farsightedness) and the need for glasses.
 Vision Therapy is approved by the American Optometric Association for treating non-refractive vision problems, and there are many scientific studies that demonstrate its effectiveness.
-(Visit our Research page for links to summaries and articles.)

 Visual and neuromuscular skills addressed in Vision Therapy include: